ticketmaster-api-staging/ticketmaster-api-staging.github.io/support/partner-api-faq/index.md

 {: #q-2}
 #### Can the API handle concurrent calls?
 The API does not support concurrent calls to any cart end point.

+{: #q-3}
+#### What are "Channel Partners"?
+Ticketmaster works with various "channel partners" who deal directly with venues, clients, and promoters to source inventory, often at discounted prices and available for sale exclusively through their own platforms.
+Ticketmaster provides additional APIs to service their needs and requires specific agreements on usage.
+Contact Ticketmaster for enabling the following APIs.

 {: #oauth-a .double-margin}
 ## Oauth